 The accompanying unaudited interim condensed consolidated financial statements as at 31 July 2022 and for the three months ended 31 July 2022 and 2021 have been prepared in accordance with International Accounting Standard ("IAS") 34, Interim Financial Reporting.
-The unaudited interim condensed consolidated financial statements do not include all of the information and disclosures required in the annual consolidated financial statements and should be read in conjunction with the 2022 annual audited consolidated financial statements, comprising the consolidated statements of financial position as at 30 April 2022 and 2021 and the consolidated statements of income, consolidated statements of comprehensive income, consolidated statements of cash flows for the years ended 30 April 2022, 2021, and 2020.
+The unaudited interim condensed consolidated financial statements do not include all of the information and disclosures required in the annual consolidated financial statements and should be read in conjunction with the 2022 annual audited consolidated financial statements, comprising the consolidated statements of financial position as at 30 April 2022 and 2021 and the consolidated statements of income, consolidated statements of comprehensive income, consolidated statements of changes in equity and consolidated statements of cash flows for the years ended 30 April 2022, 2021, and 2020.